Bajaj Qute: Safety

-The Qute in its standard European configuration received 1 star in the Euro NCAP Quadricycle Ratings in 2016.
+The Qute in its standard European market configuration received 1 star in the Euro NCAP Quadricycle Ratings in 2016.

-Plan
+Plans

-Bajaj Auto plans to roll out 5,000 units/month of its much-delayed four-seater "quadricycle" Qute from its Aurangabad Plant and it is to be priced between ₹1.25 lakh and ₹2.5 lakh.
+Bajaj Auto plans to roll out 5,000 units/month of its much-delayed four-seater 'quadricycle' Qute from its Aurangabad Plant and it is to be priced between ₹1.25 lakh and ₹2.5 lakh.
 The Ministry of Road Transport and Highways has decided to allow operation of quadricycles as passenger vehicles, besides commercial use.
 They have allowed 16-year-olds to drive only quadricycles.

-In 2019, Qute finally got all approvals for Indian roads after six years of legal fights and regulatory impediments.
-The governments of 22 states have approved it and already plying on the roads of six of those states: Kerala, Gujarat, Rajasthan, Uttar Pradesh, Odisha, and Maharashtra.
+In 2019, Qute received all necessary approvals for Indian roads after enduring six years of legal battles and regulatory challenges.
+The governments of 22 states have granted their approval, and it is already operating on the roads in six of those states: Kerala, Gujarat, Rajasthan, Uttar Pradesh, Odisha, and Maharashtra.

 In popular culture

 A Bajaj Qute appears in the 2022 American romantic comedy film The Lost City, where it is used by the main characters before being destroyed.